Esri/calcite-app-components/PROJECT_GUIDELINES.md

 }
 ```

-This will create a unique id attribute like `id="calcite-example-51af-0941-54ae-22c14d441beb"` which should have a VERY low collision change since guid() generates IDs with `window.crypto.getRandomValues`.
-If a user supplies an `id` this will respect the users `id`.
+This will create a unique id attribute like `id="calcite-example-51af-0941-54ae-22c14d441beb"`, which should have a VERY low collision change since guid() generates IDs with `window.crypto.getRandomValues`.
+If a user supplies an `id`, it will respect the users `id`.

 ##### i18n